2017 July 14 to 19

 One possible option for those who wish additional hiking may be to join our tour leader for a hearty hike up Teravaka, the highest point on the island.
 This 507 meter (1650 foot) peak offers fantastic views of the surrounding area.
 Of course, we will feast on delicious island food for our Farewell Dinner, and thank our hosts who have been gracious enough to invite us into their homes.

 This morning take a last look at your favorite Moai, or wander around town, as most travelers will depart on the afternoon flight and make it in time for overnight connections to North America or Europe.

-Note that the Tapati Festival tour in February includes two additional nights.
+Note that the Tapati Festival tour in winter 2018 includes one additional night.
 Our group will enjoy the activities listed in the above itinerary, as well as attend cultural events, parties, and soak in a festive, fun group atmosphere!

 Stay 2 nights at the Machu Picchu ruins in the renowned Sanctuary Lodge.
 Contemplate the towering Andean peaks (Incan gods) at sunrise over Machu Picchu, dine at a private hacienda overlooking the Sacred Valley, shop Pisac’s colorful market, and be carried away by native music on this gay Machu Picchu & Peru tour.
 Our week-long tour concludes at the Hotel Monasterio, an amazing former monastery.

 Or Arrange a private tour in Santiago, Chile

 Contact us for personal travel in Mainland Chile to the capital of Santiago, the resurgent hillside port city of Valparaiso, the colorful pristine Atacama Desert or other destinations.